platformatic/platformatic/docs/reference/client/introduction.md

 }
 ```

-Note that the generator would also have updated the `.env` and `.env.sample` files if they exists.
+Note that the generator would also have updated the `.env` and `.env.sample` files if they exist.

 ## Generating a client for a service running within Platformatic Runtime